magalifabri/ft_services/README.md

 - delete the objects defined in a .yaml file: `kubectl delete -f <path/to/yaml>`
 - open a terminal in a pod: `kubectl exec -it <full pod name> -- bin/sh`
 	- to more easily switch between different objects without all the copy/pasting, use `kubectl exec -it  $(kubectl get pods | grep ^<first letter of the pod's name>) -- bin/sh`
-- quickly check which pods have failed liveness probes: `kubectl describe pods | grep "^Name:\|Liveness probe failed"` (if no "Liveness probe failed" messages follow below the name of an image, it's healthy)

 ---